Disentangling the thermofield-double state: Entanglement entropy of

 \subsection{Thermalization}

-In this section we will compute the change in the temperature of the system directly by studying the two point function of two Majorana fermions inserted in right side.
-In general, for a system out of equilibrium the two point function is not just the function of time difference.
-In fact, $G(t_1, t_2) = G(t_1-t_2 ,\frac{t_1+t_2}{2})$, see for example \cite{SCC09,Cardy14,SK17}.
-In our case the correction to two point function are of two types. the first type is the case where the Majorana fermions in the interaction hamiltonian make a time ordered correlation function with the Majorana fermions in the two point function, while the second type is the case where they make an out of time ordered correlator as can be seen in fig \ref{fig:conftwopoint}.
-We expect the $\frac{t_1+t_2}{2}$ dependence of the two point function to come from the second type, from the exponentially growing term in out of time ordered correlator.
-However, as we will see the non equilibrium part will be suppressed at the time of order $t \sim \frac{\beta}{2p\Delta}$ due to exponential decrease in the strength of the interaction hamiltonian, and the system will equilibrate with the new temperature \nref{newtemper1} much earlier than the scrambling time.
-We insert the two probing Majorana fermions at time $t_1$ and $t_2$: \be \frac{1}{N} \sum_{i=1}^N \bigg\langle{TFD}\bigg| U_{int}(t_0,t_2) \, \chi^R_i(t_2) \, U_{int}(t_2,t_1) \, \chi^R_i(t_1) U_{int}(t_1,t_0) \bigg|{TFD} \bigg\rangle \ee where $U_{int}$ is given by \nref{dens}.
-Here, $t_0=0$ is the time that TFD is prepared.
-We expand the three evolution operators inserted in the two point function.
-The two point function to leading order in $g$ is given by: \be
+In this section, we will compute the temperature of the deformed thermofield-double state directly by studying the two point function of two probing fields inserted in the right side.
+In general, for a system out of equilibrium, the two-point function $G(t_1,t_2)$ also depends on $\frac{t_1+t_2}{2}$.
+In our case, the correction to the two-point function is of two types.
+The first type is the case where the interaction Hamiltonian makes a time-ordered correlation function with the two probing fields in the two point function, while the second type is the case where they make an out-of-time-ordered correlator; see Figure \ref{fig:thermal}.
+We expect the $\frac{t_1+t_2}{2}$ dependence of the two-point function to come from the second type, from the exponentially growing term in the OTOC configuration \cite{Shenker14}.
+However, as we will see the non-equilibrium part will be suppressed at the time of order $t \sim \frac{\beta}{2\Delta}$ due to exponential decay in the strength of the interaction Hamiltonian\footnote{More precisely, last line of \ref{twopointtherm} will be suppressed for $t_1,t_2 \gtrsim \beta$.}, and the system will equilibrate with the new temperature much earlier than the scrambling time.
+We insert the two probing fields of dimension $\Delta_1$ at time $t_1$ and $t_2$: \be \frac{1}{N} \sum_{i=1}^N \bigg\langle{TFD}\bigg| U_I(t_0,t_2) \, \phi^i(t_2) \, U_I(t_2,t_1) \, \phi^i(t_1) U_I(t_1,t_0) \bigg|{TFD} \bigg\rangle, \ee